banisterious/obsidian-oneirometrics/README.md

 - [Release Notes](CHANGELOG.md) - Version history and changes
 - [Contributing Guidelines](CONTRIBUTING.md) - How to contribute to the project
 - [Metrics Guide](docs/METRICS.md) - Detailed descriptions of dream metrics and scoring guidelines
+- [Usage Guide](docs/USAGE.md) - Detailed instructions for using the plugin

 ## Setup